Now that the app is running, and you’ve registered a deployment marker, you can view the telemetry data that it’s generating in Lightstep.

 When investigating an incident or debugging a performance problem, rarely do you use just one tool or need information from just one source.
 You may need to jump between different tools, synthesize information from multiple sources, and notify other people quickly.
 Lightstep lets you add flexible Workflow Links on the Trace View page that link to other resources, allowing access to all the info you need when you need it.

-You can create Workflow Links to anything, but the real power comes from using parameters directly from the span to substitute tag values, timestamps, and other metadata.
+You can create Workflow Links to anything, but the real power comes from using parameters directly from the span to substitute attribute values, timestamps, and other metadata.

 You can learn more about Workflow Links here

 So now you can be confident that the latency is caused by the deploy.